zuri-training/Chunk_file_team_48/README.md

 # Go-Chunk

 A platform that accepts CSV or JSON large files, and breaks them into smaller bits called Chunks - must be the right format.
+These chunks are converted into Zip for download and also made available to save for later download.
+On Go-chunk your data is secured and protected from security breach and also files are splitted in the fastest way possible.

 # Table of Contents
 - About Us